telerik/kendo-ui-core/docs-aspnet-mvc/helpers/window/how-to/update-dialog-ajax-forms.md

 # Update Kendo UI Windows with AJAX Forms

-To see the example on updating AJAX forms with the validation in a Kendo UI Window in ASP.NET MVC applications, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/window/KendoWindow-Ajax-Form).
+To see the example, refer to the project on how to [update AJAX forms with the validation in a Kendo UI Window](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/window/KendoWindow-Ajax-Form) in ASP.NET MVC applications.

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC and on the Window:

 * [ASP.NET MVC API Reference: WindowBuilder](/api/aspnet-mvc/Kendo.Mvc.UI.Fluent/WindowBuilder)
 * [Overview of Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %})